acatone-git/TSP-CustomCollection/README.md

 ## Troubleshooting

-- If the ROMS don't show up in the list, try removing the "Roms_cache7.db" file in the collection "Roms" folder or Restarting the TSP
+- If the ROMS don't show up in the list, try removing the "Roms_cache7.db" file in the collection "Roms" folder / Restarting the TSP

 # Supported File Extensions